Time-series Analysis of Physiological Measurement Data

 UC San Francisco

-Qualifications: Applicants should have a background and interest in mathematical biology, biophysics / biological physics, or computational modeling, and eventually deep learning.
-Experience with at least one programming language (e.g. Python, Matlab, C/C++, etc.) is required.
-At least 12 hours are typically needed to make significant progress and students who can devote at least 12 hours will be given preference.
+Qualifications: Applicants should have a solid foundation in coding and an interest in physiology, medicine, cardiology, mathematical biology, and data and time-series analysis.
+Experience with Python programming is absolutely required.
+At least 1 day per week is needed to make significant progress, and students who can devote 8 hours will be given preference.

 Day-to-day supervisor for this project: Jan Christoph, Staff Researcher